 Comprehensive mental health action plan 2013-2020

-WHOs comprehensive mental health action plan 2013-2020 has now been adopted by the 66th World Health Assembly.
+WHO's comprehensive mental health action plan 2013-2020 was been adopted by the 66th World Health Assembly.
 The action plan is the outcome of extensive global and regional consultations over the last year with a broad array of stakeholders including: 135 Member States; 60 WHO CCs and other academic centres; 76 NGOs and 17 other stakeholders and experts.

 Readers will find out how providing mental health care into primary health care settings produces better health outcomes.
 Primary care for mental health is affordable, and investments can bring important benefits.

 This manual attempts to provide simple, adequate and evidence-based information to health care professionals in primary health care especially in low- and middle-income countries to be able to provide pharmacological treatment to persons with mental disorders.